Should You Make the Switch to SuccessFactors Onboarding 2.0?

 One area I’d like to see significantly improved is the Email Services functionality.
 Preconfigured email templates are provided and while you can personalise the texts, we can’t yet use custom tokens, only the standard set provided - which is very limited.

 We also can’t configure custom triggers, so while we can create custom notifications, we don’t get a lot of choice about when in the process they are triggered.
+Being able to trigger a notification to a user that there are onboardees ready to hire is one example of these limitations.

 Existing customers with very customised notifications will really feel the pain of this one, there’s just not the flexibility we are used to in Onboarding 1.0 for generating notifications and workflows for equipment, IT and systems provisioning, etc.